 This 3-day “Operations” level course generally has 2 hours of classroom instruction each morning to front-load the days objectives.
 This will be immediately followed-up with developing and practicing technical water and rope rescue skills throughout the remainder of the day.
 The initial emphasis is on self-rescue and hazard avoidance, and other objectives include hydrology, recognizing and avoiding hazards and obstacles, effectively using basic rescue equipment, setting up basic rope systems, controlling in-water contact rescues, extrication, site control and scene management as well as understanding the common terminology related to all swift water rescue deployments.
 In-house training is designed for the AHJ’s direct needs and an evaluation of the AHJ’s Emergency Response Plan with regard to a water response that may be conducted.
 Additionally, we have refined the recertification process saving money and hours involved in an effort to better facilitate on-going training for the agency.
-Technician level courses are also available for hosting agencies, as well as combo operations and technician level courses.
+Technician level courses are also available, as well as combo operations and technician level courses.
 Contact SSI for custom agency quotes.

 Meets 1670 & 1006 NFPA Standards